gurka/OpenCrystalCaves/README.md

 The binary will be available at `OpenCrystalCaves/debug/occ/occ`

 ## Running OCC
-Two files are required and not available in this repository: `DejaVuSans.ttf` and `sprites.bmp`.
+Two files are required and not available in this repository: `DejaVuSansMono.ttf` and `sprites.bmp`.

-`DejaVuSans.ttf` can be downloaded for free [here](https://dejavu-fonts.github.io/), or might already be available in your Linux installation.
-In Debian 9 the font is available at `/usr/share/fonts/truetype/dejavu/DejaVuSans.ttf`
+`DejaVuSansMono.ttf` can be downloaded for free [here](https://dejavu-fonts.github.io/), or might already be available in your Linux installation.
+In Debian 9 the font is available at `/usr/share/fonts/truetype/dejavu/DejaVuSansMono.ttf`

 `sprites.bmp` can be generated from the original Crystal Caves (episode 1) game files using the Python script `utils/sprite-extractor.py`.
 The script takes a path to the `CC1.GFX` file and outputs a PNG file that then should be converted to BMP (using e.g. ImageMagick):